palantir/gradle-baseline/docs/best-practices/code-reviews/readme.md

   or functionality is duplicated on purpose, e.g., in order to avoid dependencies.
 In such cases, a code comment can clarify the intent.
   Is the introduced functionality already provided by an existing library?

+- **Does the change follow standard patterns?** Established code bases often exhibit patterns around naming conventions, program logic decomposition, data type definitions, etc. It is usually desirable that changes are implemented in accordance with existing patterns.

 - **Does the change add compile-time or run-time dependencies (especially between sub-projects)?** We want to keep our products loosely coupled,